Malta in the Junior Eurovision Song Contest 2020: Malta Junior Eurovision Song Contest 2020

 Malta's participation in the contest was confirmed in July 2020.
 PBS organised the national final Malta Junior Eurovision Song Contest 2020 to select the Maltese entry.

 Competing entries

 Artists and songwriters were able to submit their entries between 22 July and 23 August 2020, and the competing entries were announced on 31 August 2020.
 The songs were broadcast on 19 September 2020, and the show was hosted by Amber Bondin and Dorian Casar.
 After the show, an online vote was open until 26 September 2020.
 The winner was revealed on 1 October 2020.
+Gianluca Cilla had previously represented Malta in 2017.